The quantum Newman-Moore model in a longitudinal field: Introduction

 In this work we continue the exploration of the ground state phases of the qTPM by adding to the Hamiltonian of the qTPM a longitudinal field.
 We use for the resulting model the acronym qTPMz,

 and study systems with PBC and dimensions $N = L\times M$.
 Our central result is the ground state phase diagram of the qTPMz as a function of transverse and longitudinal field strengths, showing the existence of various frustrated phases which break translation symmetries and whose existence is sensitive to boundary conditions and to the manner in which the thermodynamic limit is approached.
-Interestingly, we observe that in a region of this phase diagram the system can be effectively described by a model displaying a Rydberg-like blockade on the triangular lattice.
-In this same region, we also find signatures of topological order.